Looks Unfamiliar Movie Double Bill Extra: “A Giant Raymond Burr The Size Of Godzilla”

 Ben has been a guest on Looks Unfamiliar twice – you can hear those editions here and here – and also came back for a special to take a look at the show that gave this one its name, Looks Familiar, which you can find here.
 Garreth has also been on twice – as you can hear here and here – as well as a Christmas Extra on The Ghosts Of Oxford Street that you can find here.
 There’s also more Russ Meyer chat – this time about Faster Pussycat!
 Kill!
 Kill! – from Tim in his appearance on Perfect Night In which you can find here.

 Garreth’s podcast Retrospecticus – The Simpsons And Modern History Together At Last can be found here, and Ben’s official website with details of his books is here.
 You can follow Retrospecticus on Twitter here and Ben on Twitter here.

-If you want to know more about Video Nasties, Godzilla and many more films and genres that more reputable texts would not touch with a King Cone, then you’ll probably enjoy Tim’s book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+If you want to know more about Video Nasties, Godzilla and many more films and genres that more reputable texts would not touch with a King Cone, then you’ll enjoy Tim’s book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.